zhihangan/dream-journal/README.md

 # Dream Journal

-An easy way to record and keep track of your dreams.
+An easy way to record and keep track of your dreams

 # Features
-Write and save dreams by the date
+-Write and save dreams by the date
-Search for certain dreams with keywords
+-Search for certain dreams with keywords
-Record yourself describing your dreams and have the transcribed text (and possibly AI summaries) saved to that dream's record (Coming later)
+-Record yourself describing your dreams and have the transcribed text (and possibly AI summaries) saved to that dream's record
+-(Coming later) multi-user login?

 ## Tech Stack